RemiKalbe/sapper-oidc/README.md

     protectedPaths,
-    /* Where do you want the user to be redirected to upon successful auth Except if you set at the callback route to redirect the user back to where he were before */
+    /* Where do you want the user to be redirected to upon successful auth Except if you set at the callback route to redirect the user back to where he was before */
     authSuccessfulRedirectPath: "http://127.0.0.1:3000/",
     callbackPath: "/cb", // The route of the callback
     scope: "openid profile offline_access", // You must have at least openid and offline_access